rendil/blog.alexander.social/content/posts/feature-switches-rule-definitions.md

   name: "Color scheme based on locale + device"
   feature_switches:
     - description: "White background for Canadian users"
-      priority: 49
       featureValues:
         - backgroundColor: "white"
         - foregroundColor: "red"
       rule:
         <rule definition intentionally left for later>
     - description: "Red background for older iOS users"
-      priority: 50
       featureValues:
         - backgroundColor: "red"
       rule:
         <rule definition intentionally left for later>
 ```

 Each file defines a group of logically-connected feature switch rules.
 Above, we have 2 separate rules in a single file that both deal with changing the color scheme.
 The first rule targets Canadian users and sets both a `backgroundColor` and `foregroundColor`.
 The second rule targets iOS users running an older version of our app and only sets the `backgroundColor`.
-We've assigned them a priority, where higher numbers take precedence if more than one rule tries to assign a value to the same feature.
+Note that the second rule is given a higher priority because it is defined later in the file.

-However, there's a little bit of nuance in dealing with conflicts here.
-What do we do if the user is both Canadian, and using an older iOS device?
-Technically, they only conflict on the background color.
+There's a little bit of nuance in dealing with conflicts here.
+For example, what do we do if the user is both Canadian and using an older iOS device?
+Technically, they only conflict on the `backgroundColor`.
 However, if we assign the `foregroundColor` from the first rule (`"red"`), and the `backgroundColor` from the second rule (also `"red"`!), we'll run into a terrible user experience (and perhaps unexpected behavior from the developer's point of view).

 We also need to consider the scenario where a rule in a separate file might also impact the `backgroundColor` or `foregroundColor`.
 How do we resolve cross-file conflicts?

 We can solve these problems by imposing some new restrictions:
 >1.
 Every rule in the same group must provide values for the same set of features.
 Meaning if one rule in the group provides a `backgroundColor` and another rule provides `foregroundColor`, then all rules in the group must provide both a `backgroundColor` and `foregroundColor`.